 - Students are able to (1) discuss, explain and review current debates in economics of development such as poverty traps and economic growth, and consequences of rural urban migration; (2) develop critical thinking in suggesting solutions of economic development issues such as chronic poverty, youth unemployment, environmental degradation, and institutional and market failure; (3) learn to apply basic economic tools of analysis to address development issues such as poverty, vulnerability and inequality; (4) understand the patterns of development and disparities in development across regions and nations; and (5) provide critical analysis of real world challenges in development and what can be done to promote development through policy interventions and investment.

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) in-class activities; and (3) written assignments.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) in-class activities; and (3) written assignments.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - enrolment in the Master of Agricultural Science (72510)

 the Master of International Development (71550)

 the Master of Geographic Information Science (71570)